PapaAsibuo/PapaAsibuo.github.io/README.md

 ###

+This line graph shows how the selectivity of Lehigh University has changed over time.
+The acceptance rate of Lehigh University has ultimately decreased over the past 10 years years.
+With the lowest in 2018(22.3) and the highest in 2010(37.9).

-Data for this line graph was obtaianed from [](http://www.acceptancerate.com/schools/lehigh-university)
+Data for this line graph was obtaianed from [](http://www.acceptancerate.com/schools/lehigh-university), (https://www.collegetuitioncompare.com/trends/lehigh-university/admission/) and

 ### World's Top Cycling Cities (2019)
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1izgKVoIZgdCzQsTuj4D4Iqu4RMrXdI_V" width="640" height="480"></iframe>